Derek Chauvin verdict: Jury finds ex-cop guilty of murder, manslaughter in George Floyd's death

 The prosecution's case also included tearful testimony from onlookers who said the police kept them back when they protested what was happening.

-"It's been nights I stayed up, apologizing and apologizing to George Floyd for not doing more, and not physically interacting and not saving his life," she said.
+"It's been nights I stayed up, apologizing and apologizing to George Floyd for not doing more, and not physically interacting and not saving his life," she testified.

+Webber reported from Fenton, Michigan.
+Associated Press video journalist Angie Wang in Atlanta and writers Doug Glass, Stephen Groves, Aaron Morrison, Tim Sullivan and Michael Tarm in Minneapolis; Mohamed Ibrahim in Brooklyn Center, Minnesota; and Todd Richmond in Madison, Wisconsin, contributed.